I was cutting the rug

 Gimme three steps, gimme three steps, mister

-Gimme three steps toward the door?
+Gimme three steps towards the door?

 Gimme three steps, gimme three steps, mister